 My Root Chakra Fear Example

-I had plenty of feelings of current fear, and they were strong.
+Recognizing strong emotions like fear as important healing signals can deepen your process.
 You start with your most recent experience fear, it might look like small things.
 The fear of not paying the bills, not making the mortgage payment, the fear of what someone will do or say.
-Sit and review this your moment and allow yourself to feel the emotions.
+Sit and review your moment and allow yourself to feel the emotions.

 A closure statement of the form “Just because….. doesn’t mean…”